-Chong Hua Sheng Mu Holy Palace, a Bizarre Houston Oddity
+Chong Hua Sheng Mu Holy Palace: A Houston Oddity

-The only views of this abandoned building are from outside the gates and fenced area of an 11 acre site.
-It is situated across from a green space with a hiking and biking trail that dips down under roadways in the area allowing those who are exercising to maintain a set speed without having to stop for traffic.
+The only sights of this abandoned building are from outside the gates and fenced area of an 11-acre site.
+It is across from a green space with a hiking and biking trail that dips down under roadways in the area, allowing those who are exercising to maintain a set speed without having to stop for traffic.

-This building with the golden geodesic dome was to be the first of several other structures erected on this site.
-It is categorized as a domestic nonprofit corporation with a filing date going back to January 24, 2000.
-The purpose of this nonprofit corporation was religious in nature.
-It is still listed as active although clearly the building project was halted prior to ever being completed.
+This building with the golden geodesic dome was to be the first of several other structures on this site.
+It falls in a category as a domestic nonprofit corporation with a filing date going back to January 24, 2000.
+The purpose of this nonprofit corporation was religious.
+It is still considered to be active although the building project ended before ever being completed.

 Duane Bradshaw was the Houston architect selected to create the buildings on this site.
-His firm specializes in “Religious Facilities, Health Care Facilities, Land Use and Landscape Architecture” according to his website.
-Had construction not been abruptly halted this large space would also have had some residential, daycare and even retail spaces built upon this property.
+His firm specializes in “Religious Facilities, Health Care Facilities, Land Use, and Landscape Architecture” according to his website.
+Had construction not been abruptly halted this ample space would also have had some residential, daycare and even retail spaces built upon this property.

-What would have been a Taoism spiritual compound (primarily Buddhist in nature) led by Master Cheung was thrown into disarray when he died.
+What was a Taoism compound (primarily Buddhist in nature) led by Master Cheung was thrown into disarray when he died.
 It was to have cost around six million dollars.

-She made a trip to Hong Kong to arrange for the funeral of Master Cheung.
-When returning to the United States she was arrested, briefly detained by the U.S. Immigration and Naturalization Service and eventually deported.
+Kwai Fun Wong made a trip to Hong Kong to arrange for the funeral of Master Cheung.
+When she came back to the United States, she was arrested, briefly detained by the U.S. Immigration and Naturalization Service and eventually deported.

 All construction ceased at that time.
-The interior of this building with 40,000 square feet of floor space was never finished.
+The interior of this building with 40,000 square feet of floor space is also unfinished.

-Just viewing this building with with the two exterior staircases and interesting architecture I can only imagine how the finished project might have appeared.
+Just viewing this building with the two exterior staircases and impressive architecture, I can only imagine how the finished project might have appeared.

-For some reason it reminds me of the Dr. No James Bond Film.
+Descriptions include the following: a “Mayan Epcot Center,” a “white elephant,” an “Alief Area Folly,” or just an oddity and bizarre.
+For some reason, it reminds me of the Dr. No James Bond Film.
 I can also imagine some eccentric billionaire fashioning this in honor of the game of golf.
 Notice the white ball shapes atop some of the fence posts?
-Of course that giant golden orb would have been the signature golf ball like icing on a cake.
+Of course, that giant golden orb would have been the signature golf ball like icing on a cake.

-Will anything ever be developed there or will it continue to be abandoned and left to the elements?
+Will this building ever take on a new life?
+Or will it sit vacant?
 I guess only time will answer that question.

-If you liked learning about this, you might also like to check out these other offbeat, unusual or fun happenings in and around Houston.
+If you liked learning about this, you might also want to check out these other offbeat, unusual or fun happenings in and around Houston.